uzak/csX114/content.en/docs/Course/02_python_and_data.md

 ## Homework (graded)

+### Calculator
-Create a program that will read three numbers, store them in three distinct variables and then sum them.
-Then it will print the result and it's type (which should be one of the numeric).
+Create a program that will read three numbers, store them in three distinct variables and then create the sum of them.
+This will be stored in another variable.
+Then it will print the variable result saying: "result is N" where N is the sum.

+### Meter
+Create a program that will let the user input his name.
+The program will then say how many characters are there in his name.

+Extra points: if spaces are inserted, substract their count from the result, so that "Peter Pan" will return 8 and not 9.